 Race the River Triathlon is a sprint distance triathlon designed on a relatively flat, short course.
 The swim is with the current in the river, paralleling the shoreline; the bike course is done in 2 laps, keeping participants close to the spectators.
 The run stays close to Riverstone Park and concludes with a run around Riverstone Lake.

 The distances are short, a 1⁄2 mile swim, 10.2-mile bike, and 3.1 mile run.
 The race takes little training and equipment requirements so anyone can try the sport.

 Everyone believed the addition of a sprint distance triathlon would compliment the existing local races and assist in bringing more people into the wonderful sport of triathlon.
 John offered up Riverstone as the perfect setting to hold the event.
 Riverstone’s goal was to create a community for healthy living.

 This partnership created the first annual Race the River Triathlon at Riverstone on July 6, 2008.
 With a small budget and lots of help from experts within the community, the inaugural event was exactly what it set out to be: a fun event for the whole family, a first triathlon for many to try, a practice race for seasoned triathletes, a nice highlight of beautiful Riverstone Park and all the amenities offered in the development.

 The popularity and success of Race the River has led to the addition of Race the River Kid’s Duathlon, Race the River Triathlon sold out in its second year and continues to sell out every year, even as field caps have increased every year.
-Race the River Triathlon has now garnered national attention and has been chosen by USAT as the Pacific Northwest Regional Championship in 2011 and 2012.
+Race the River Triathlon has now garnered national attention and has been chosen by USAT as the Pacific Northwest Regional Championship in years past.